mickaeltemporao/reproducible-research-in-python/README.md

 # Reproducible Research in Python

-This notebook was created as part of a workshop on *Reproducible Research in Python*.
-- You can access the workshop materials here: [Reproducible Research in Python](https://github.com/mickaeltemporao/reproducible-research-in-python).

 ## Important Note

 This is a hands on workshop.
 It is better if you start coding along with me during the workshop, experiment bugs and try to understand your errors.
-Learn by doing and try to avoid copy/pasting.
+Learn by doing and avoid copy/pasting.

 Feel free to ask questions at any time during the workshop.